| |

 Checkerboard Mesa, in particular, is pretty impressive.
 It’s a huge, textured cone-like formation that has checkerboard textures all over its surface.

-The drive through the eastern side of the park, from the East Entrance to the tunnel, is spectacular.
 You should do it in the late afternoon if you can, so that you’re well-positioned to do the Canyon Overlook Trail at sunset.

 The Canyon Overlook Trail